-- OPTION A: THE LANGUAGES, LITERATURES & CULTURES OF THE SPANISH-SPEAKING WORLD (SPANISH REQUIRED)
+- CONCENTRATION A: THE LANGUAGES, LITERATURES & CULTURES OF THE SPANISH-SPEAKING WORLD (SPANISH REQUIRED)

-- OPTION B: THE LANGUAGES, LITERATURES & CULTURES OF THE PORTUGUESE-SPEAKING WORLD (PORTUGUESE REQUIRED w/ SPANISH OPTIONAL)
+- CONCENTRATION B: THE LANGUAGES, LITERATURES & CULTURES OF THE PORTUGUESE-SPEAKING WORLD (PORTUGUESE REQUIRED w/ SPANISH OPTIONAL)

-- OPTION C: LATIN AMERICAN LANGUAGES, LITERATURES, AND CULTURES (SPANISH & PORTUGUESE REQUIRED)
+- CONCENTRATION C: LATIN AMERICAN LANGUAGES, LITERATURES, AND CULTURES (SPANISH & PORTUGUESE REQUIRED)

-- OPTION D: HISPANIC LANGUAGES, LINGUISTICS, AND BILINGUALISM (SPANISH REQUIRED)
+- CONCENTRATION D: HISPANIC LANGUAGES, LINGUISTICS, AND BILINGUALISM (SPANISH REQUIRED)

 All courses within the major must be taken for a letter grade, and a major GPA of 2.0 must be maintained.

-Option B: Portuguese 50 (formerly Portuguese 101 A/B and 100), and Spanish 25 if student wishes to complete upper-division coursework in Spanish.
+Concentration B: Portuguese 50, and Spanish 25 if student wishes to complete upper-division coursework in Spanish.